PostHog/posthog.com/contents/blog/how-to-pivot.md

 ## Let's end on an overused quote

-At least we didn't scatter this article with emojis.
+Hey, at least we didn't scatter this article with emojis.

 "The people who are crazy enough to think they can change the world, are the ones who do." - Steve Jobs

 You're going to look pretty crazy if you pivot.
 That's because most people are used to working on a career where they steadily build in a certain direction.
 Startups involve a lot of zig zagging.

-Don't worry about it - egos are expensive to maintain.
+We stopped working on several ideas that probably could have worked out, _if_ we'd been willing to persist and to keep tweaking them.
+This makes us look non committal, but - as with anything - you learn a lot by doing; we knew we'd find something good but weren't done searching until the 6th idea.

+Those very early decisions are the most leveraged you will ever take for your startup.
+Whatever you stick with may well be the thing you do for the next 10 years, and the stronger product market fit you can find early on, the easier literally everything else will be later.
+It's a lot easier to sell something that people want.

+It turns out, PostHog so far has really been a journey about finding a combination of an idea we _wanted_ to work on long term, that others wanted.
+If we can achieve one thing with this article, it's that if someone is having a tough time working out if they should pivot, that this perspective is helpful.